-This store became popular to tourists because it has been featured in a Coco Martin’s movie.
-This is called Honesty Shop, because there are no store personnel, or CCTV on this shop.
-Prices are already indicated in each items, and you only need to log your order, and place your payment into the money vault.
+This store became popular with tourists because it has been featured in a Coco Martin’s movie.
+This is called Honesty Shop because there is no store personnel or CCTV in this shop.
+Prices are already indicated in each item, and you only need to log your order and place your payment into the money vault.
 It’s a store to test your honesty.

 They say honesty is so rare nowadays, that it became a tourist attraction.

 Alapad Hill and Rock Formation